 (1) State Planning Policy 3.6 — Development Contributions for Infrastructure, modified as set out in clause 28, is to be read as part of this Scheme.

-(2) The local government —
+(2) The local government must ensure that State Planning Policy 3.6 is published in accordance with clause 87 of the deemed provisions.

-(a) must make a copy of State Planning Policy 3.6 available for public inspection during business hours at the offices of the local government; and
+(3) Subclause (2) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.

-(b) may publish a copy of State Planning Policy 3.6 on the website of the local government.
+[Clause 27 amended: SL 2020/252 r.
+35.]

 28. Modification of State Planning Policy 3.6

 (To be inserted if exclusions and variations to State Planning Policy 3.6 are to apply.
 If no exclusions or variations are to apply, insert the words “There are no modifications to State Planning Policy 3.6.”.)